Rukhsanaashhad/rag-based-book-assistant/docs/02-module-2-digital-twin/01-introduction.md

 ## Introduction to Digital Twins

--   **What is a Digital Twin?**: A virtual representation of a physical object or system.
+### What is a Digital Twin?
+A virtual representation of a physical object or system.

+### Why use Digital Twins?
--   **Why use Digital Twins?**: Benefits include faster prototyping, testing in safe environments, and data analysis.
+Benefits include faster prototyping, testing in safe environments, and data analysis.

 ## Gazebo Setup

+### Installation
--   **Installation**: Installing Gazebo and integrating it with ROS.
+Installing Gazebo and integrating it with ROS.

+### Gazebo Interface
--   **Gazebo Interface**: Navigating the Gazebo GUI, including the scene graph and properties panel.
+Navigating the Gazebo GUI, including the scene graph and properties panel.

+### Creating a World
--   **Creating a World**: Building a simple simulation environment with ground planes, walls, and basic shapes.
+Building a simple simulation environment with ground planes, walls, and basic shapes.

 ## Simulating a Robot

+### Spawning a Robot
--   **Spawning a Robot**: How to load a URDF model into a Gazebo simulation.
+How to load a URDF model into a Gazebo simulation.

+### Controlling the Robot
--   **Controlling the Robot**: Sending commands to the robot using ROS topics.
+Sending commands to the robot using ROS topics.

+### Sensors in Gazebo
--   **Sensors in Gazebo**: Adding and configuring simulated sensors like cameras and LiDAR.
+Adding and configuring simulated sensors like cameras and LiDAR.

 ### Example: Full Gazebo Launch File for Robot and World